stakater/kubestackplus-docs/content/for-administrators/storage/volume-expansion.md

 # Volume Expansion

 !!! info
     Volume Expansion is currently not supported on Stakater Cloud due to platform limitations.
 This feature may be available in future releases.
-You can follow the clone pvc workaround to resize or migrate PersistentVolumes if necessary.
+You can follow the clone PVC workaround to resize or migrate PersistentVolumes if necessary.

 ## Automatic